filipluca/Polygenic_SA_selection_in_the_UK_Biobank/README.md

 The code is organised into text files 1-8, which approximately follow the order of the analyses presented in the manuscript.
 I used a mixture of R and bash scripts, so it is usually necessary to go back and forth between these two sets of scripts to replicate a given analysis.
 The contents of each file are described in bullet-point form below.
 I have also annotated the code for clarity, but if it's insufficiently clear please e-mail me at filip.ruzicka [at] monash.edu.
 See also https://github.com/lukeholman/UKBB_LDSC for some further code/output pertaining to functional analyses in the manuscript

-The 8th text file contains more detailed descriptions of the datafiles shared on zenodo (https://zenodo.org/record/XXXXXXX).
-These zenodo datafiles contain the raw data used to produce the figures in the manuscript, and will be the most useful objects for future users.
+The 8th text file contains more detailed descriptions of the datafiles shared on zenodo (https://zenodo.org/record/6824671).
+These zenodo datafiles contain  metadata used to produce the figures in the manuscript, and will be the most useful objects for future users.

 #### 1. Downloading UK Biobank data